openactive/openactive-es-example/README.md

 This just runs `./server/bin/elasticsearch` so you can run that directly if you prefer.

-Make a note of the password for the 'elastic' user.
+Make a note of the password for the 'elastic' user and the enrollement token for kibana.

 Test it is running by visiting `http://localhost:9200/`.
 Log in with the user 'elastic' and the password shown in the terminal log.
 You should see a JSON response from your local ElasticSearch server.